gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_SUQADD	; Used in aarch64-simd.md.
     UNSPEC_SQXTUN	; Used in aarch64-simd.md.
     UNSPEC_SQXTUN2	; Used in aarch64-simd.md.
-    UNSPEC_SQXTN	; Used in aarch64-simd.md.
-    UNSPEC_UQXTN	; Used in aarch64-simd.md.
     UNSPEC_SSRA		; Used in aarch64-simd.md.
     UNSPEC_USRA		; Used in aarch64-simd.md.
     UNSPEC_SRSRA	; Used in aarch64-simd.md.